george0815/Sekiro-Mod-Manager/README.md

 The manager is extremely simple at the moment.
 Currently you can add, remove, install, and uninstall mods.
 Down the road I plan to add support for, launching sekiro, as well as automatically installing modengine(if it isnt installed already) and a UI overhaul.

+# Usage

+Mods

+To install a mod, first add it to the manager by pressing the "plus" button, then press the install button.
+This will unpack the mod files into the into the mods folder in the sekiro directory(provided modengine is installed).

+Profiles

+Profiles are basically a merged mod.
+Lets say you want to have the Boss Rush mod, and have a cosmetic mod for sekiro you also like.
+You can make a mod profile which contains both mods.
+Just click the "plus" button, specify the name of the profile and how many mods will be included, then choose what mods to add.
+Another advantage of using profiles is that you dont have to overwrite anything when installing a new one.
+Just install whatever profiles you plan on frequently using, then choose the profile you want to enable in the combo box and click "set active".
+This is done by changing the folder modengine uses in modengine.ini.

 This uses 7-Zip Extra(7za.exe) and UnRAR(UnRAR.exe) to unpack and repack mods, so when compiling the source code put 7za.exe(and its required dll files) and unrar.exe in the build directory.